AutoCAD or SolidWorks, which software is a better choice in 2020? Is there a clear winner between the two?

 |Community||Winner||NA||The independent drafting community tends to like Solidworks.
 You can find a lot of independent social media content for training or cool ideas.|

 |Training||Tie||Tie||Training programs are available in many formats, from direct training from the company to Lynda.com or udemy.com. etc.|

 1. UI and Tools (Comparing 3D Modeling Only)

-AutoCAD has 3D capability and can model complex parts effectively using the classic AutoCAD user interface style.
+AutoCAD has the 3D capability and can model complex parts effectively using the classic AutoCAD user interface.
 There are a lot of commands in AutoCAD.
-They can be entered as shortcuts in your keyboard, keeping the mouse cursor where the action is instead of continually clicking toolbars at the edge of the screen.
+They can be entered as keyboard shortcuts, keeping the mouse cursor where the action is intended instead of continually clicking toolbars at the edge of the screen.